connxio/docs/agreements/privacy-notice.md

 ## 1. WHAT INFORMATION DO WE COLLECT?

-***In Short:** ConnXio integration-service collects personal information that you provide to us*
+***In Short:** Connxio integration-service collects personal information that you provide to us*

-ConnXio Integration Service collects personal information that you and your systems voluntarily provide to us when signing up for our integration service.
+Connxio Integration Service collects personal information that you and your systems voluntarily provide to us when signing up for our integration service.
 The collected information is purely used for transactional handling and support purposes.
 Information will not be distributed to external systems or parties than the agreed upon.
 Each new integration in our services is verified by a customer-approved specification.
-ConnXio does not verify the content of the distributed data and therefore the transactions might include personal information such as:
+Connxio does not verify the content of the distributed data and therefore the transactions might include personal information such as:

 **Personal Information Provided:** Names; phone numbers; email addresses; mailing